Skip to content

 import numpy as np

-# Load robot from URDF
+# Load a bundled robot

-robot = Robot.from_urdf("robot.urdf", "robot.srdf")
+robot = Robot.from_tesseract_support("abb_irb2400")

-# Forward kinematics
+# Forward kinematics (note: group_name is first positional arg)

-tcp_pose = robot.fk(joints, group="manipulator")
+tcp_pose = robot.fk("manipulator", joints)

-print(f"TCP position: {tcp_pose.translation()}")
+print(f"TCP position: {tcp_pose.position}")

 # Inverse kinematics

-# Plan motion
+# Plan a freespace motion

 )